FOR SALE -

 The Bacon & Day Company was established in 1921 as a partnership between David Day (who had been plant manager of the Vega Banjo Company) and Fred Bacon.
 Prior to his association with Day, Bacon had banjos made for him by Vega, and by Rettburg & Lange.
 While these early Bacon-

 The only change to the original specification of this instrument is that the neck has been lowered in order that the top of the fingerboard is level with the top of the ‘pot’ where the neck joins the body.
 Originally, these instruments had a short length of fingerboard that extended over the top of the ‘pot’, which gives a raised playing action ideal for playing with a plectrum.
 For most modern players and British players in particular, this is most undesirable because modern finger styles of playing music on a banjo uke (including the older ‘Formby’ style technique) become very difficult with a ‘high’ playing action.
 Therefore, most modern players prefer the arms on ‘Bacon’ and ‘Bacon & Day’ banjo ukes to be lowered.
 This modification has been properly carried out, and in my opinion it in no way detracts from the value of this instrument, indeed it may well enhance it by making it appeal to a wider market due to its suitability to modern styles of play.
-Many American banjo ukes (such as Ludwig’s and Gibson’s) have to be modified in a similar way in order to enhance their playability, and such modifications have been commonplace and have definitely enhanced their values.
+Many American banjo ukes have to be modified in a similar way in order to enhance their playability in today’s style, and such modifications have been commonplace and have definitely served to enhance their values.

 This particular instrument was purchased by its current owner from John Bernunzio, a long-

 DALLAS ‘D’ MODEL Banjo Uke (c.1941).
 This is a truly excellent example of these popular and well-